Belen, Hatay

-Belen is a town and district of Hatay Province in the Mediterranean region of south-central Turkey.
+Belen is a municipality and district of Hatay Province, Turkey.
+Its area is 184 km2, and its population is 34,449 (2022).

 Etymology

 When describing his visit to the region in the 17th century, Evliya Çelebi mentioned that belen means slope in the Turkmen language.

 Demographics

 In late 19th century, traveler Martin Hartmann listed 6 of the 12 settlements in the nahiyah of Belen as Turkish and the rest without any information on the population.

 Geography

 The district of Belen consists of a small town of the same name and the surrounding villages in the forested slopes of the Nur Mountains.
 The Belen Pass is the main route across the mountains and joins the coastal city of İskenderun with Antakya.
 The pass is a key route between Anatolia and the Middle East.
 The Belen district is known for its cool clean air (especially when compared with the heat of the Mediterranean coast below) and its mountain spring water.

 The roadside restaurants in the pass have long been a stopping place for travellers, serving the typical dishes of Hatay, and especially "Belen tava", meats fried in tomatoes, garlic, spices and peppers.

 Belen itself is a small market town with a post office and other basics.
-The people of Belen are conservative; the municipality is currently (2010) controlled by the Turkish far-right MHP, with the other seats held by the AKP.
+The people of Belen are conservative; the mayor of the municipality is İbrahim Gül of the Turkish far-right MHP, elected in 2019.